joeliang0520/joeliang0520.github.io/content/project/mts_transformer/index.md

 title: 'Multivariate Time Series Clustering With Transformer'
 date: '2024-04-20'

-summary: Purposed a novel framework for MTS Clus- tering using the learnable representations in latent spaces of Transformer Encoder to achieve superior and efficient clustering re- sults in real-world experiments.
+summary: Purposed a novel framework for Multivariate Time Series Clustering With Transformer using the learnable representations in latent spaces of Transformer Encoder to achieve superior and efficient clustering re- sults in real-world experiments.

 tags:
   - research